Desktop app reference.

 Once a node is selected in the tree, you can copy its value, path, or name to the clipboard, or write it out to a file.
 The selection is whatever node the cursor is on — a leaf value, an object, or an array.

-Copy Value The JSON value at the selection (string, number, object, or array).
+| Copy Value | The JSON value at the selection (string, number, object, or array).
 Single-press copies it as-is.
-To pick a specific format, use Edit → Copy Selection Value As — covered in Copy & export formats.
-Ctrl + C
+To pick a specific format, use Edit → Copy Selection Value As — covered in Copy & export formats. | Ctrl + C⌘ C |

-Copy Path The jq-style path to the selection, for example .users[0].email.
-The path can be pasted directly into the CLI as in jb get .users[0].email file.json.
-Ctrl + P
+| Copy Path | The jq-style path to the selection, for example .users[0].email.
+The path can be pasted directly into the CLI as in jb get .users[0].email file.json. |

-Copy Name The leaf segment of the path on its own — for example email for a selection at .users[0].email.
-Ctrl + N
+| Copy Name | The leaf segment of the path on its own — for example email for a selection at .users[0].email. |

 To write the value to a file instead of the clipboard, use File → Export Selection Value As.
 The format options are the same as Copy — see the next section.

-From the GUI to the CLI.
-The path produced by Copy Selection Path is in the same form that jb get, jb search --path, and jb extract accept.
+jb get, jb search --path, and jb extract accept.
 Click around in the GUI to find what you want, then paste the path into a script.
 CLI docs →

 05Copy & export formats